Apple supplier Quanta says no business impact from ransomware attack

 Quanta said it was working with law enforcement and data protection authorities on the matter.

-The company, founded in 1988, is a contract manufacturer for MacBooks and also makes products for HP Inc and Dell Technologies.
+The company, founded in 1988, is a contract manufacturer for MacBooks and also makes products for HP Inc (HPQ.N) and Dell Technologies (DELL.N).

 Our Standards: The Thomson Reuters Trust Principles.